NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

     whitelist: ["projectApp"],
 };

-// create the store, context and selector for the ProjectsCenter
+// create the store, context and selector for the Project Center
 // Note the project app has a local store and context which isolates
 // the filters and other store/cache values